Bristol-Myers shares jump ahead of melanoma trial data

+OSLO, Feb 28 Norway's $900-billion sovereign wealth fund, the world's biggest, returned a profit in the fourth quarter due to strong equity markets, it said on Tuesday.

-CHICAGO/NEW YORK Shares of drugmaker Bristol-Myers Squibb Co (BMY.N) rose to a 10-year high on Wednesday ahead of results of an early stage trial for its new melanoma treatment, with heavy betting in the options market suggesting investors see more gains in the stock.
+CHICAGO/NEW YORK May 15 Shares of drugmaker Bristol-Myers Squibb Co rose to a ten-year high on Wednesday ahead of results of an early stage trial for its new melanoma treatment, with heavy betting in the options market suggesting investors see more gains in the stock.

-Bristol-Myers shares were up 5.1 percent at $44.35 shortly before the close on Wednesday, in their busiest day of trading since August.
-The rise came shortly before the release of the American Society of Clinical Oncology (ASCO) 2013 Annual Meeting abstracts on Wednesday night.
+Bristol-Myers rose 4.5 percent to $44.15 on its busiest day of trading since August, ahead of the release of the American Society of Clinical Oncology (ASCO) 2013 Annual Meeting abstracts Wednesday night.
 At one point the stock hit $45.59.

 Hopes were high for the melanoma treatment, which combines the company's Yervoy drug and an experimental treatment known as Nivolumab, part of a closely watched class of new therapies that harness the immune system to fight cancer known as PD-1 blockers.